Water Heater Anode Rod: What It Is & Why Replacement Matters

 2. If the rod is stuck, place a steel pipe over the wrench handle for additional leverage

-3. Carefully remove the old rod once loosened (you may need assistance as rods can be heavy)
+3. Carefully remove the old rod (it may be heavy)

 4. Inspect the removed rod to understand its condition